Starkoč

 Starkoč is a municipality and village in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.

 Geography

 Starkoč is located about 17 km east of Kutná Hora and 21 km southwest of Pardubice.
-It lies in an agricultural landscape of the Central Elbe Table.
+It lies in an agricultural landscape in the Central Elbe Table.
 The streams Starkočský potok and Čertovka flow through the municipality.

 History

 The first written mention of Starkoč is from 1355.
 Until the 17th century, it was owned by various local noble families.
 After the Battle of White Mountain, it was acquired by the Trčka of Lípa family.
 In 1663, when Starkoč already belonged to the Žehušice estate, the estate was bought by the Thun und Hohenstein family.

 Transport

-The I/17 road (the section from Chrudim to Čáslav) passes through the southern part of the municipal territory.
+The I/17 road (the section from Chrudim to Čáslav) runs through the southern part of the municipal territory.